AndrewKinsman/Kaggle-Titanic-tidyverse/Titanic_tidyverse.md

 This plot shows that 529 observations are missing just the cabin, 183 observations have no missing values, and 158 are missing both cabin and age, etc. Given that so many cabins are missing, it seems best to ignore these altogether.

 We'll start with the easy ones.
-For the two missing Embarked observations, we shall use the most common embarkation point (the vast majority of people boarded at Southampton), while for fare we shall use the most common fare for that class of passenger.
+For the two missing Embarked observations, we shall use the most common embarkation point for that class (the vast majority of people boarded at Southampton, which also had more first-class passengers than Cherbourg or Queenstown), while for fare we shall use the most common fare for that class of passenger.
 Let's take a look at the relevant passengers using filter() from dplyr:

 ```r